-By means of a syntax count, Halliday shows that Golding represents Lok's thoughts and reactions and vision of the world, by such features in the transitivity system of English, as transitive verbs like grab used intransitively: "he grabbed at the branches"; also, "a high proportion (exactly half) of the subjects are not people; they are either parts of the body (8) or inanimate objects (20), and of the human subjects half again (14) are found in clauses which are not clauses of action" (1973:123).
-This feature (unlike the language used by Golding when describing 'the new people') creates an atmosphere of ineffectual activity, which reflects the theme of The Inheritors: Neanderthal man is doomed.
+By means of a syntax count, Halliday shows that Golding represents Lok's thoughts and reactions and vision of the world, by such features in the transitivity system of English, as transitive verbs like grab used intransitively: 'he grabbed at the branches'; also, 'a high proportion of the subjects (exactly half) of the subjects are not people; they are either parts of the body (8) or inanimate objects (20), and of the human subjects half again (14) are found in clauses which are not clauses of action.'
+(1973:123).
+This feature (unlike the language used by Goldingwhen describing 'the new people') creates an atmosphere of ineffectual activity, which reflects the theme of 'The Inheritors': Neanderthal man is doomed.